dave-hillier/bullfirst/README.md

 ### Avoid the globals
 For example, you can only have one style of table.

-### Get rid of px and replace with REM, EM, etc
+### Get rid of px and replace with em, rem etc
-Allows the design to scale better
+Allows the design to scale better - layout can change relative to the font size.

 ### Avoid using IDs
-They decrease re-usability of the systems.
+They decrease re-usability of the styles.
 For example; you can't use the logo except in that specific div.

-### Inline styles debate, separation of concerns
-It is often suggested to avoid inline styles.
-I'm not particularly convinced by the arguments coupling between css and HTML is often too high to prove that the concerns were actually separated.
-There are places like the logo where I'm not sure it makes sense to separate it out between HTML and CSS.

-### combine elements
-Do a refactoring pass to remove duplication from the css, use lists of selectors

-### shorthand properties
+### Prefer shorthand properties
-Do a refactoring pass to replace paddings, margins, etc.
+Paddings, margins, font, etc.

-### Use a pre-processor
+### Todo: Use a CSS pre-processor
 Consider using Sass or postcss
 Validate, pre-process and minify